castai/docs/docs/guides/external-clusters.md

 ---
-description: Learn more about the CAST AI agent, connection of external clusters to CAST and get help if you need to do some troubleshooting.
+description: Learn more about the CAST AI agent, connecting external clusters to CAST AI, and getting help if you need to do some troubleshooting.
 ---

 # External cluster troubleshooting

-This guide is intended for users who are experiencing issues while connecting their EKS, GCP or AKS clusters to CAST AI.
-Once cluster is connected you can check the `Status` field in the **Clusters overview** screen to understand if cluster is operating as expected.
+This guide is intended for users who are experiencing issues while connecting their EKS, GCP, or AKS clusters to CAST AI.
+Once the cluster is connected, you can check the `Status` field in the **Clusters overview** screen to understand if cluster is operating as expected.

 ![](external-clusters/cluster-dashboard.png)

-Further sections will cover most common issues and how to resolve them.
+Further sections will cover the most common issues and how to resolve them.

 ## Your cluster does not appear in the Connect Cluster screen

-If a cluster is not appearing in the Connect your cluster screen after you've run the connection script, perform following steps.
+If a cluster does not appear in the Connect your cluster screen after you've run the connection script, perform following steps.

 1. Check the Pod logs: